sav-che/TL-2/Authors/Mains, Edwin Butterworth {std. Mains}.md

-> [!cite] BHL link: this entry starts at [page 257](https://www.biodiversitylibrary.org/item/104137#page/273/mode/1up) of TL-2 Vol. III.
+> [!cite] BHL link: this entry starts at [page 257](https://www.biodiversitylibrary.org/page/33355344) of TL-2 Vol. III.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Mains, Edwin Butterworth (1890-1968), American mycologist; Ph.
 D. Univ.
 Mich.
-1916; at Purdue University 1916-1930; from 1930 professor of botany and from 1931 director of the herbarium of the University of Michigan; retired 1960. (*Mains*).
+1916; at Purdue University 1916-1930; from 1930 professor of botany and from 1931 director of the herbarium of the University of Michigan; retired 1960.
+**Abbreviated name**: *Mains*

 #### Herbarium and types